Smallsan/fenex/README.md

 ## Contribution

-Contributions to Fenix are welcome!
+Contributions to Fenex are welcome!
 Please ensure your code is formatted with `cargo fmt` before creating a pull request.